 If mobile workers need to go offline in a location that wasn't prepared in advance—where there is unplanned work, for example—they can define the area to take offline in Field Maps.

 As the map author, you need to configure a web map for offline use.
+You can also set the level of detail mobile workers are allowed to use when creating map areas in the mobile app.
 You don't need to define map areas that mobile workers can take offline (but you can still define them—they won't affect this workflow).
 Mobile workers can then define and download map areas in Field Maps.

 Create and share an MMPK